vladimyr/twtxt/README.md

 Most other configuration values _should_ be done via environment variables.

-It is _recommended_ you pick an account you want to usee to "administer" the pod with and set the following environment values:
+It is _recommended_ you pick an account you want to use to "administer" the pod with and set the following environment values:

 - `ADMIN_USER=username`
 - `ADMIN_EMAIL=email`

-In order to configure email settings for password recovery and the /support and /abuse endpoints, you should set appropriate `SMTP_` values.
+In order to configure email settings for password recovery and the `/support` and `/abuse` endpoints, you should set appropriate `SMTP_` values.

 It is **highly** recommended you also set the following values to secure your Pod: